davirxavier/esp-config-page/README.md

 See the examples folder for concrete code examples.

+Access the config page in the url http://YOURBOARDIP/config.
+The default ip while in AP mode is 192.168.1.1.

 ### Basic Usage

 Include the lib package with ```#include "esp-config-page.h"```.
 Create a WebServer (ESP32) or ESP8266WebServer (ESP8266) instance, call setup function of the package, call begin on the webserver and call the loop function from this package every loop iteration.
 Code example: